alphagov/verify-local-startup/README.md

 ## Create environment for running app locally

-`generate-env.rb` can generate a `local.env` file for running Verify apps locally.
+`generate-env.rb` can generate a `local.env` file for running some Verify apps locally.
 The script takes a path to output the generated .env file to.
 It also, optionally, takes which apps (MSA or VSP) need variables added to the .env file.

 ### Example
 ```